Mopria Alliance: Organization

+Universal standards

-Mopria Alliance develops standards offering a simple and seamless way to print or scan to any Mopria certified printer, multi-function printer or scanner.
+Mopria Alliance develops standards for seamless printing and scanning to, and from any Mopria-certified device.
 The standards are available to Mopria Alliance member companies.

 Mopria Print Service

-The Mopria Print Service for Android was released in the Google Play store in October 2014.
+The Mopria Print Service for Android was released to the Google Play Store in October 2014.
 It is a plug-in that enables printing from Android devices to Mopria certified printers and MFPs.

 A client uses mDNS to automatically discover a printer through the local 802.11 wireless network.
 The printer must be connected to the network either wirelessly or with an Ethernet cable.
 Mopria Print Service also supports printer connection through Wi-Fi Direct.

 Mopria Print Library

 The Mopria Print Library enables third-party plug-ins and provides support for a vast range of printers from multiple vendors.
 The Mopria Print Library is part of the Samsung Print Service by HP, giving Samsung Galaxy users the ability to print content from their devices.